efskap/discord-notify/readme.md

 Companion app for [Ripcord](https://cancel.fm/ripcord/) to supplant its notification system.

-Targets Linux, but should work on Windows (only tested in Wine).
+Targets Linux, but should work on Windows (only tested in Wine, albeit with some systray issues).

 * Uses regular Discord notification settings.
 * Displays notifications (w/ avatar) through your OS.
 * But not when Ripcord is focused.
-* Can play a sound.
+* Plays a sound (comes with Discord and Skype sounds)
+* Shows an icon in the system tray

 [Ripcord](https://cancel.fm/ripcord/) is an amazing alternative Discord client, largely because native programs tend to be snappier.